su8/skilcrypt/README.md

 ## Test
 On my computer (amd athlon x3 455, 8GB DDR3 1600, Corsair ForceGT 120GB 2011) skilcrypt encrypts single **tar archive** that contains 11 000 files and is 1 GB in size in matter of 4 seconds.
 Repeating the same test but without `--compress-algo 0` results in ...
 5 minutes.

+Now I can upload the encrypted files to any "cloud", encrypt/decrypt them in my smartphone and re-upload them.
+Also my hands are not tied to XYZ operating system.